Alice Aprot Nawowuna

-Alice Aprot Nawowuna (born 2 January 1994) is a Kenyan long-distance runner who competes mainly in track running and cross country running competitions.
-She is the sister of former world champion Joseph Ebuya.
-She was the gold medallist in the 10,000 metres at the 2015 African Games, where she also won 5000 metres bronze.
-She was a bronze medallist at the 2014 African Cross Country Championships.
+Alice Aprot Nawowuna (born 2 January 1994) is a Kenyan long-distance runner.
+She was the gold medallist in the 10,000 metres at the 2015 African Games, where she also won the bronze medal in the 5000 metres.
+Aprot claimed gold and silver in the 10,000 m at the 2016 and 2018 African Championships in Athletics respectively.
+She earned the silver medal for the senior women's race at the 2017 World Cross Country Championships.